johnpuddephatt/kent/src/pages/start-your-own-scheme.md

 ### Training and networking

 We’d like everyone involved with a project to feel as informed and equipped as possible, so we offer skills training across key areas.
 We also hold regular networking events for groups to get together, share insights and learn from each other.
+To be kept up to date, please subscribe to the website.

 ## How do I get started with my own community led housing scheme?